xapple/crest4/README.md

 The full list of options is as follows:

 ```
+Required arguments:
+  --fasta PATH, -f PATH
+                        The path to a single FASTA file as a string.
+                        These are the sequences that will be taxonomically
+                        classified.

 Optional arguments:
   --search_algo ALGORITHM, -a ALGORITHM
                         The algorithm used for the sequence similarity search
                         that will be run to match the sequences against the
                         database chosen.
-Either 'blast' or 'vsearch'.
+Either `blast` or `vsearch`.
 No
                         other values are currently supported.
 By default
-                        'blast'.
+                        `blast`.

   --num_threads NUM, -t NUM
                         The number of processors to use for the sequence